the-teacher/rails-start/README.md

+<img src="./docs/images/rails-start-logo.png" alt="Rails Start" />

 # Rails Start

-<img src="./docs/images/rails-start-logo.png" alt="Rails Start" />

-A starter kit for Ruby on Rails applications with Docker, PostgreSQL, Redis, Sidekiq, RSpec, and more.
+"Rails Start" is a starter kit for Ruby on Rails applications, designed to help developers quickly set up a new project with essential features and best practices.

+This project is a perfect choice for:

+- For enterprises looking to standardize their Rails application setup.
+- Freelancers and agencies to kickstart client projects.
+- Online education platforms to start teaching Ruby on Rails.
+- Individual developers who want a solid foundation for their Rails applications.

 ## Project Status